Toyo straw

-Toyo straw is a type of shiny smooth straw made chiefly in Japan with shellacked rice paper.
+Toyo straw is a type of shiny smooth straw made chiefly in Japan with shellacked rice paperwhile, according to European hatmakers, it is an artificial paper straw made of 100% viscose.
 This material is commonly used for straw hats and fedoras.

 Hats woven from this material are smooth and lightweight, and are often an off-white or golden copper color.
 The rice paper is coated with shellac, cellophane, or a plastic glaze.
 Machine-made toyo straw hats are generally sold in the medium to low price range.